DavidY343/42_journey/README.md

 # My 42 Madrid Journey

-Welcome to the summary of my 42 Madrid journey!
-Below is an overview of each project I tackled during the program, highlighting the key skills and lessons I learned along the way.
+A snapshot of my adventure at 42 Madrid—exploring from low-level C fundamentals to graphics, networking, and system deployment.
+Below you'll find a summary of each project and the key skills I gained.

 ## Projects Overview

-- **libft** – The foundational project where I reimplemented a selection of standard C library functions (like `ft_strlen`, `ft_memcpy`, and more) from scratch.
-This project helped me solidify my understanding of pointers, memory management, and writing clean, reusable code.
+- **libft** – The foundational C library: I reimplemented core C functions (`ft_strlen`, `ft_memcpy`, etc.), cementing my understanding of pointers, memory management, and writing reusable, clean code.

-- **ft_printf** – In this project, I created a simplified version of the standard `printf` function, supporting various format specifiers (such as `%d`, `%s`, `%x`, etc.).
-This taught me about variable argument lists (`va_list`), string parsing, and handling formatting flags and width/precision.
+- **ft_printf** – A custom version of `printf` with support for format specifiers (`%d`, `%s`, `%x`, etc.).
+Through this, I mastered `va_list`, parsing formats, and handling flags, precision, and field width.

-- **get_next_line** – Here, I developed a function that reads a file descriptor line by line, returning one line per call regardless of buffer size.
-This project enhanced my grasp of static variables, efficient buffer management, memory allocation, and edge-case handling.
+- **get_next_line** – A function that reads a file descriptor line by line, regardless of buffer size.
+I improved skills in memory allocation, buffer management, static variables, and edge-case handling.

-- **pipex** – In `pipex`, I replicated basic shell piping behavior: creating child processes, using `fork`, `execve`, and setting up pipes to pass output from one command to another.
-I deepened my knowledge of inter-process communication and process control.
+- **pipex** – I replicated basic shell piping: setting up processes using `fork`, using `execve`, and creating pipes to connect commands.
+Learned about process control and inter-process communication.

-- **philo** (Philosophers) – This concurrent programming challenge modeled the dining philosophers problem, demanding proper use of threads, mutexes, and synchronization to avoid deadlocks and race conditions.
-It improved my understanding of concurrency and thread-safe design.
+- **philo** (Dining Philosophers) – A concurrency challenge requiring threads, mutexes, and synchronization to avoid deadlocks and race conditions—boosting my understanding of thread-safe programming.

-- **push_swap** – For `push_swap`, I designed an algorithm to sort a stack of integers using a limited set of stack operations and aimed to minimize the total moves.
-This project sharpened my algorithmic thinking, stack manipulation, and optimizing strategies under constraints.
+- **push_swap** – A sorting challenge using only a restricted set of stack operations, aiming to minimize moves.
+This honed my algorithmic strategy skills and stack manipulation under constraints.

-- **so_long** – In this 2D game project using the MiniLibX graphics library, I built a simple maze where a player collects items and reaches an exit.
-I strengthened my skills in graphics rendering, event handling, game logic, and dynamic memory management for game assets.
+- **so_long** – A simple 2D game using MiniLibX where a player collects items and exits a maze.
+I practiced graphics rendering, event handling, game logic, and dynamic memory for assets.

+- **cub3d** – A lightweight 3D raycasting game engine (inspired by Wolfenstein 3D), where I learned about 3D math, raycasting algorithms, texture mapping, and real-time graphics basics in C.

+- **minishell** – A mini Unix shell implemented from scratch, supporting command parsing, built-ins, environment variables, and redirections.
+This deepened my understanding of parsing, process management, and shell internals.

+- **ft_irc** – A simplified version of an IRC (Internet Relay Chat) server and client in C. I tackled socket programming, networking protocols, concurrent client handling, and the basics of client-server architecture.

+- **piscine** – The intensive coding bootcamp that kick-started my journey.
+Over a month I tackled a wide range of small projects and exercises—from C basics to Linux CLI tools—building a strong foundation and learning to think algorithmically and debug effectively.

-- **inception** – The final project where I deployed a small-scale Dockerized infrastructure, including a web server, database, and other services, to run a web application stack.
-I learned the basics of containerization with Docker, service orchestration, and deployment best practices.
+- **inception** – The final capstone where I built a Dockerized infrastructure stack (web server, database, etc.) to run a web app.
+I mastered containerization, service orchestration, and deployment best practices.

 ---

 ## How to Navigate This Repository

-1. Each project folder (e.g., `libft/`, `ft_printf/`) contains its own `README.md` with build instructions, project-specific details, and usage examples.
+1. Each project folder (e.g., `minishell/`, `cub3d/`) includes its own `Makefile`.
-2. Feel free to explore the source code, test files, and your own notes to see how your skills evolved from low-level C up to system deployment.
+2. Feel free to explore the source code, test cases, and your own notes to trace how your skills evolved—from low-level programming to system-level design and deployment.
-3. See the `inception/` directory for a real showcase of production-ready skills using Docker and service integration.
+3. The `inception/` directory offers a complete Docker-based service infrastructure, showcasing integration and production-level thinking.

 ---

-Thank you for checking out my 42 Madrid journey!
-Feel free to dive into any project to see the evolution of skills and approach throughout the curriculum.
+Thanks for visiting my 42 Madrid journey!
+Feel free to explore any project to see how I grew in problem solving, system programming, and deployment through each milestone.